ROBOTIS-GIT/emanual/docs/en/dxl/mx/mx-12w.md

   If a value in the range of 1024~2047 is used, it is stopped by setting to 1024 while rotating to CW direction.
   That is, the 10th bit becomes the direction bit to control the direction.

-  `Note` Wheel mode allows to check max rpm.
+  **NOTE** : Wheel mode allows to check max rpm.
 Any values higher than max rpm will not take effect.
   {: .notice}

 ### <a name="torque-limit"></a>**[Torque Limit (34)](#torque-limit-34)**